scottyschup/ruby-curriculum/projects/w2d1-minesweeper.md

 save/load your minesweeper game to/from a file.

 As a bonus, you may also wish to track the time it takes for the user to solve the game.
-Perhaps keeping track of the ten best times in a leaderboard.
+Perhaps you might keep track of the ten best times in a leaderboard.
 You may want to keep separate lists for the different sizes.
+It's up to you!

 ### Hints